 Lake Bogoria and Lake Baringo

 Lake Bogoria National Reserve was opened in the year 1970.
-It covers an area of 32km2 and was once described by J.W.
+It covers an area of 32 km square and was once described by J.W.
 Gregory a renowned geologist in 1892 as “the most beautiful view in Africa”.
 The reserve is on a semi-arid area with the only major river feeding the lake rising from the Aberdare Ranges.
 The lake is surrounded by grasslands dotted with bushes.
-The lake is saline, which feeds the blue-green algae which inturn feeds the greater and lesser flamingoes.
+The lake is saline, which feeds the blue-green algae which in turn feeds the greater and lesser flamingos.
 Lake Bogoria is an important nesting ground for flamingos.
 They make their nests out of mud in the shallow lake.
 On the western shores of this lake are hot springs and geysers with boiling water that vapors into the air.
-Other than flamingos there are other wildlife species to see at this lake, greater kudu, klipspringers, and caracals.
+Other than flamingos there are other wildlife species to see at this lake, greater kudu, klipspringer, and caracal.
 Kesubo swamp north of the lake holds the Kenyan record for the highest number of bird species recorded in one hour.